 Data backups are a necessity in the event that your business does get hacked or suffers from a catastrophic event like flooding or fire.
+In these sorts of catastrophic events, it’s important that your business has things like hanging emergency exit signs positioned in strategic locations around the building.
 When data is backed up to the cloud, you won’t lose critical information and documents.
 A good business IT security plan includes a process for up-to-date data backups that protect your spreadsheets, databases, financial files, and any other important documents.

 Anti-malware software is the part of a business IT security plan that protects your business from employees and employees from themselves.
 The Verizon Data Breach Investigations Report found that 30% of employees opened phishing emails in 2016.
 Malware is to blame for viruses, worms, ransomware, and spyware.
 This can result in credit card theft as well as other data robbery.
 Phishing emails have become more difficult to identify because they’ve evolved to look eerily similar to legit emails.
 Even the savviest employee can be fooled by a well-designed replica template.

 These four basics are a starting point to a good IT security plan for businesses.
 Connect with Invision to implement these basics and customize them to meet your specific company’s needs based on industry, staff, and IT infrastructure.
 No matter how small, every company needs a strong, solid IT security plan in order to protect what you’ve built.
 There’s a society of cyber criminals out there that sees credit cards and private data stolen from businesses just as valuable as those stolen from global corporations.